parkinsons-toolkit/app-content/pages-content/managing-symptoms/bowels.md

 - Significant change in your bowel habit that lasts 4 weeks or more
 - Unintentional significant weight loss (see the <a href="/learn/managing-symptoms/weight" class="internal-link">_Weight_</a> page)
 - New bowel incontinence
-- If you have tried the suggestions listed in *What can I try for myself?* and the problem persists after a month
+- If you have tried the suggestions listed below under *What can I try for myself?* and the problem persists after a month

 ---